An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Introduction

-The formula \eqref{eq:main} is an analogue of the Gauss Bonnet-type formula for closed surfaces given in \cite[(2.4)]{SUY1}, \cite[(3.1)]{SUY6} and \cite{SUY5}.
-In fact, the left hand side of \eqref{eq:main} can be written in terms of the integration of the Pfaffian of curvature form of an arbitrarily given metric connection on $\E$.
-The assumption that $\phi$ admits only $\A_{k}$-singularities ($k\ge 2$) is meaningful, since one can generate a pair of connected $\A_{2r+1}$-sets on the set of $\A_{2r-1}$-points for each $r=1,2,\dots$.
-Also, as pointed out in Saeki and Sakuma \cite{SS}, any closed orientable $4$-manifolds with vanishing signature admit $C^\infty$-maps into $\R^4$ having only fold or cusp singularities.
-The $\Z_2$-version of our formula \eqref{eq:main} was given by Levine \cite{L2}.
-If we set $\phi$ the derivative of a Morin map $f:M^n\to N^n$, then we get a formula \eqref{eq:Quine}, which is proved by Nakai \cite{N} and Dutertre-Fukui \cite{DF}.
-(In this paper, the numbering of Morin singularities is different from the usual one, see Remark \ref{rmk:Morin}.)
-So the formula \eqref{eq:main} is a generalization of them.
+Formula \eqref{eq:i2} is a generalization of \eqref{eq:A}.
+As pointed out by Saeki and Sakuma in \cite{SS}, any closed orientable $4$-manifold with vanishing signature admits $C^\infty$-maps into $\R^4$ having only fold or cusp singularities.
+The $\Z_2$-version of our formula \eqref{eq:main} was given by Levine \cite{L2} (see \cite[Remark 3.12]{Sa}).
+If we set $\phi$ to be the derivative of a Morin map $f:M^n\to N^n$, then we get \eqref{eq:Quine}, which is proved by Nakai \cite{N} and Dutertre-Fukui \cite{DF}.
+Index formulas in $\Z_2$-coefficients for globally defined Morin maps $f:M^n\to N^p$ ($n\ge p$) are given by Fukuda \cite{Fu} and Saeki \cite{Sa}, and formula \eqref{eq:main} is a generalization of them.
 Our proof is independent of those in \cite{N} and \cite{DF}.
 More precisely, we apply the Poincar\'e-Hopf index formula for sections of oriented vector bundles.
 (In \cite{N} and \cite{DF}, Viro's integral calculus \cite{V} is applied.)
-It should be remarked that index formulas in $\Z_2$-coefficients for globally defined Morin maps $f:M^n\to N^p$ ($n\ge p$) are given by Fukuda \cite{Fu} and Saeki \cite{Sa}.

-Our main purpose is to prove the following two assertions: \begin{theorem} Let $M^{2m}$ be a $2m$-manifold and $f:M^{2m}\to \R^{2m+1}$ a wave front.
-Suppose that $f$ admits only $\A_{k}$-singularities {\rm(}$2\leq k \leq 2m+1${\rm)}.
-Then the singular set of $f$ satisfies the identity
+Our index formula does not rely on ambient spaces, and we can give applications even for a case without ambient space (cf.\ Section \ref{sec:Kossowski}).